SEOdotext/wpcontentai/docs/ls-to-db-mapping.md

    - Ensure all required fields are present: id, posting_frequency, writing_style, subject_matters, created_at, updated_at
    - Generate UUIDs for new records

 Note: All transfers should happen after successful authentication and before redirecting to dashboard.
-The process preserves the hierarchical importance of key content pages by marking the first 4-5 as cornerstone content.
+The process preserves the hierarchical importance of key content pages by marking the the key as cornerstone content.